August von Mackensen: Serbian campaign

 In October 1915, a new Army Group Mackensen (Heeresgruppe Mackensen, which included the German Eleventh Army, the Austro-Hungarian Third Army and the Bulgarian First Army), launched a renewed campaign against Serbia.
-The campaign crushed effective military resistance in Serbia but failed to destroy the Royal Serbian Army, half of which managed to withdraw to Entente-held ports in Albania and, after recuperation and rearmament by the French and the Italians, re-entered fighting on the Macedonian front.
+The campaign crushed effective military resistance in Serbia but failed to destroy the Royal Serbian Army, half of which managed to retreat to Entente-held ports in Albania and, after recuperation and rearmament by the French and the Italians, re-entered fighting on the Macedonian front.
 When Mackensen returned to Vienna, he was honoured by a dinner and a personal audience with Emperor Franz Joseph I of Austria and was decorated with the magnificently jeweled Military Merit Cross 1st Class with Diamonds, a unique award for a foreigner.

 Mackensen appears to have had great respect for the Serbian Army and Serbs generally.
 Before departing to the Serbian front in 1915, he had spoken to his men: